-The Complainant submits the prior, long, and dated history of trademark registrations not only in Canada but in the United States, and that its' trademark registrations pre-date any registration by the Registrant.
-The Complainant submits that their Trade-mark is a Mark as defined in paragraph 3.2(c) of the Policy, and it has been used in Canada for the purpose of distinguishing its Products from the goods, services or business from that of others for a long period of time which far predates the date of registration of the Domain Name.
-They add further that this unto itself is sufficient to establish "rights" within the meaning of the Policy.
+The Complainant submits that their Trademark is a Mark as defined in paragraph 3.2(c) of the Policy, and it has been used in Canada for the purpose of distinguishing its Products from the goods, services or business from that of others for a long period of time which far pre-dates the date of registration of the Domain Name.
+The Complainant submits that this unto itself is sufficient to establish "rights" within the meaning of the Policy.